aderusha/Generate-HASP-Fonts/README.md

 Create the Nextion ZI version 5 fonts used by the HASP project

+## CheatSheet

+[Check out the HASP CheatSheet to browse and select icons](https://htmlpreview.github.io/?https://github.com/aderusha/Generate-HASP-Fonts/blob/master/cheatsheet.html) for use with the HASP project.
+Click the "U" button next to your desired icon and the correct codepoint will be copied to your clipboard.
+Paste the result in your HASP automation, MQTT command, or Nextion project to display the selected icon on your HASP device.

+## Credits

 All the real hard work done by https://github.com/fvanroie.
 THANK YOU FVANROIE!

 ZiLib library included here sourced from: